Pheu Thai Party: Paetongtarn government (2024–2025) and 2025 political crisis

-Following the removal of Srettha as prime minister by the Constitutional Court of Thailand on 14 August 2024, Paetongtarn was nominated by Pheu Thai to succeed him.
+Following the removal of Srettha as prime minister by the Constitutional Court of Thailand on 14 August 2024, Paetongtarn Shinawatra was nominated by Pheu Thai to succeed him.
 Her nomination was approved by the House of Representatives on 16 August after no alternatives were named by the other parties in the ruling coalition, making her the youngest person and the second woman to become Prime Minister of Thailand.
 Her premiership was plagued by the return Thaksin, including a vote of no-confidence by the opposition, alleging that she has allowed her father to control the Thai government and does not have her own autonomy to run the country – Paetongtarn survived this and remained in position.

 In 2025, tensions on disputed areas of the Cambodian–Thai border escalated to clashes, the political fallout from which would lead to the fall of the Paetongtarn cabinet.
 A phone call between Paetongtarn and Hun Sen, former prime minister of Cambodia and longtime friend of Thaksin, in which she referred to him as "uncle" and referred to a Thai military commander as part of the "opposing side" was leaked by Hun Sen. These remarks drew widespread condemnation in Thailand, leading to petitions for Paetongtarn's dismissal, and was cited by the Bhumjaithai Party as a reason for withdrawing from her cabinet, precipitating the 2025 Thai political crisis.
 Paetongtarn would be suspended by the Constitutional Court in July, and removed in August.
 In the ensuing competition to form a new government, the People's Party, a successor of the Move Forward Party, acted as kingmaker and backed Bhumjaithai over Pheu Thai in a confidence and supply deal, returning Pheu Thai to the opposition.

 Political ideology

-Similar to its predecessors, the Pheu Thai Party is a populist political party that appeals to the rural and urban poor.
-The party tends to be more popular among subsistence farmers and the rural working class mostly found in the northern and northeastern regions of Thailand.
+Similar to its predecessors, the Pheu Thai Party is a populist political party that tends to be more popular among subsistence farmers and the rural working class mostly found in the northern and northeastern regions of Thailand.
 Leading up to the 2023 general elections, the party campaigned on economically populist policies including cash handouts (฿10,000 digital wallet), expanding healthcare coverage, and raising the minimum wage.

 The party is mostly liberal on social issues due to its support for democracy, scrapping of military conscription, decriminalizing sex work, and legalizing same-sex marriage.
 It is conservative on reforming the lèse-majesté laws and opposes monarchy reforms.

 The party is considered pro-business and economically liberal.
-Under the Yingluck administration (2011-2014), the party passed several cuts in corporate tax and considered reducing corporate income tax even further to boost innovation and business growth.
+Under the Yingluck administration (2011–2014), the party passed several cuts in corporate tax and considered reducing corporate income tax even further to boost innovation and business growth.